lab-carpentry/lab-carpentry.github.io/pages/blueprints.md

 teaser: ""
 permalink: "/blueprints/"
 ---
 Each lab makes conscious or unconscious decisions about how the group will be organized.
-We have developed documents to help new investigators identify these opportunities to define the group's structure.
+We have developed documents to help new investigators identify opportunities to define the group's structure.
 Template sections for an onboarding manual can be found on [ReadTheDocs](http://lab-carpentry.readthedocs.io/en/latest/).
 This onboarding document is free to use with or without attribution for your own group because it is licensed as CC0.
 Some of the examples below are also licensed CC0.

 ### Examples